15 Email Campaign Examples to Create High-Converting Campaigns

 Cart abandonment email campaign examples

-Cart abandonment means that a customer has put items into his or her virtual shopping cart, then left the page.
+Cart abandonment means customers have put items into their virtual shopping cart, then left the page.
 This happens for many different reasons.

-Maybe the customer has found the desired products at a better price elsewhere, or maybe he or she just got busy.
+Maybe the customer has found the desired products at a better price elsewhere, or maybe they just got busy.

 The important thing is to re-engage that customer with cart abandonment emails.
-If the user simply forgot or ran out of time, you can remind him or her that those items are still available in the cart.
+If the user simply forgot or ran out of time, you can remind them that those items are still available in the cart.

 If you want to increase the chances of your prospect returning and buying, consider offering a percent-off coupon or a code for free shipping.

-Following are some of my favorite cart abandonment email campaign examples.
+Here are some of our favorite cart abandonment email campaign examples.

 Fab

-If you want to see a really good cart abandonment email, check out Fab’s.
+If you want to see a really good cart abandonment email, Fab shows you how to craft one.

 The copywriting on this page is excellent, from the headline to the call to action.